Published: November 25, 2020

 A searcher with this type of intent wants to buy something but isn’t sure where to buy it.
 They use high-intent keywords instead of low-intent keywords you would see when someone has informational or navigational intent.
 Some examples include:

 - Nikon Z6 camera price

 So, How Do I Optimize for Search Intent?

 Now that you know what search intent is and the different types, it’s time to put that knowledge into action!
 One of the ways you can optimize for search intent is to look at the search results and top-ranking pages for the keyword you’re trying to target and review their content.
 What do the links on the first page have in common?
 Are they mostly blog posts or product pages?
 What search features are available?
-These are some of the questions you can ask yourself to help determine what the search intent is for your keyword, and the kind of content you should create or improve on your website.
+These are some of the questions you can ask yourself to help determine what the search intent is for your keyword and the kind of content you should create or improve on your website.
 Because Google rankings fluctuate over time, it’s also important to check the ranking history of your target keyword so you can see if there’s a constant change or not in rankings.
-The less fluctuation, the better since this means that search intent is clear.
+The less fluctuation, the better since this means that the search intent is clear.

 Need help with your SEO?
-Let’s chat!
+Fill out our contact form, and let’s chat!